biomed-AI/CapECG/README.md

 The predicted ECG traits are input into "DeepCVD_pred.py" to predict the risk of CVDs by running the code:
 ```
-python train_CapECG  --CVD_name CVD \ # the name of cardiovascular disease for prediction
+python DeepCVD_pred.py  --CVD_name CVD \ # the name of cardiovascular disease for prediction
                 --ECG_trait_path  ./data/predicted_ECG_traits/feature.csv \ # input ECG traits
                 --out ./data/CVD_risk.csv  # output (predicted CVD risk)
 ```
 Running the above command will generate one output file in the output path:
-- `./data/predicted_ECG_traits/feature.csv`: a table storing the predicted CVD risk.
-The first column is the sample ID, and the second column is the predicted risk of the disease.
+- `./data/CVD_risk.csv`: a table storing the predicted CVD risk.
+The first column is the human ID, and the second column is the predicted risk of the disease.

-The code "cvd_pred.py" is developed for predicting six types of diseases including essential hypertension (EH), angina pectoris (AP), myocardial infarction (MI), ischaemic heart disease (IHD), Atrial fibrillation (AF), Aortic aneurysm (AA), Cardiomyopathy (CM), Coronary atherosclerosis (CA), and all-cause Heart Failure (HF).
+The code "cvd_pred.py" is developed for predicting six types of diseases including essential hypertension (EH), angina pectoris (AP), myocardial infarction (MI), ischaemic heart disease (IHD), Atrial fibrillation (AF) and Coronary atherosclerosis (CA).
-The "CVD_name" is required input into "cvd_pred.py", which is the short name of disease.
+The "CVD_name" is required input into "DeepCVD_pred.py", which is the short name of disease.

 ### 3.2 Use ECG traits to perform GWAS analysis